hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

-I did want to introduce ``runserver`` at the outset though - that way, at any point during this tutorial, if you want to check what the site actually looks like, you can always fire up the test server and have a look around
+I did want to introduce ``runserver`` at the outset though - that way, at any point during this tutorial, if you want to check what the site actually looks like, you can always fire up the development server and have a look around

 Starting our first functional test: The Django admin site